Taking Your Child Home after General Anesthesia

 After hours, weekends, and holidays: Call

-the area code.
-The doctor will call you
+number with the area code.
+The doctor will

 Call if your child has

 ξ Frequent vomiting after getting settled at

 home (more than twice).

 ξ Trouble urinating by late tonight (or has